 Artists themselves choose their own venues (more often than not their own homes) and are responsible for all their own arrangements, including public liability insurance.
 We have a recommendation for the latter and it is easy and cheap (£36pa) to arrange by subscribing to the organisation called AIR.
 For details, click here.

-Artists who have exhibited since it began can have their own webpage on this site which remains indefinitely or until the artist asks for it to be removed.
+Artists who exhibit on the Trail have their own free webpage on this site.
+This remains on the website indefinitely or until the artist asks for it to be removed.
 For further details click here

 Any queries, just contact us at [email protected]